apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 FGMRES :cite:`Saad93` as the linear solver and GMRES as the preconditioner.
 Note that the VP solver has not yet been tested on the ``tx1`` grid or with threading enabled.

+The EVP, EAP and VP approaches are all available with the B grid.
+However, at the moment, the EVP model is the only possibility with the C grid.

 Here we summarize the equations and direct the reader to the above references for details.